all-in-one-of/snippets/CG_InOut.md

 ### Collision
 UCX_
-from houdini need to be in separated containers
+from houdini need to be in separated containers  named UCX_nameOfGeoContainer.
+If you have more parts need to separate to convex shapes and create empty containers with next _nameOfGeoContainer_x ... according to the count of colision parts